 Necrotizing fasciitis is a rare but life-threatening condition that can be caused by a variety of different types of bacteria.
-Dogs are not the only animals to contract nectrozing fasciitis, it’s also common with rabbits and horses.
-In this article we will discuss whether or not dogs can get nectrozing fasciitis and what you need to do if your dog does have nectrozing fasciitis.
+Dogs are not the only animals to contract necrotizing fasciitis, it’s also common in rabbits and horses.
+In this article, we will discuss whether or not dogs can get necrotizing fasciitis and what you need to do if your dog does have necrotizing fasciitis.

-So, are dogs susceptible to nectrozing fasciitis?
-The short answer is that it’s possible but rare.
-Dogs can contract nectrozing fasciitis if they come into contact with certain types of bacteria such as Staphylococcus pseudintermedius or Streptoccoccal pyogenes and have a compromised immune system at the same time.
-This usually occurs when there is some type of break in their skin that allows for nectrotizing fasciitis-causing bacteria to enter the blood stream which then spreads throughout the body causing systemic toxemia.
+In rare cases, dogs can contract necrotizing fasciitis if they come into contact with certain types of bacteria such as Staphylococcus pseudintermedius or Streptococcus pyogenes and have a compromised immune system at the same time.
+This could occur if a break in the skin allows necrotizing fasciitis pathogen to enter.

-Unfortunately nectrotizing fasciitis is a difficult condition to prevent.
-However, there are some steps you can take to help reduce the likelihood of your dog contracting nectrozing fasciitis:
+Unfortunately, necrotizing fasciitis is a difficult condition to prevent.
+However, there are some steps you can take to help reduce the likelihood of your dog contracting necrotizing fasciitis:

 - Keep wounds clean and avoid contact with any other dogs until they have healed completely

 - Use caution if your pet has had surgery or an injury recently as these types of injuries make it easier for necrotising fasciitis bacteria to enter through a break in the skin.
 For example, don’t let them lick their stitches even though they might be tempted!